|

 or hot air balloon, for the best view you will

 ever get of an endless rippling desert.
-The trip
+The

-a new perspective and a curious insignificance.
+on a new perspective and a curious insignificance.

 SOSSUSVLEI